siggame/PyVis/_sources/design/component_description.txt

 The timeline will store a list of tags.
 The most common tag will be a 'turn tag' which represents the end of one turn and start of another.
 Each animation will specify what objects it "interacts" with.

 If the timeline is in any mode other than 'unit-mode', it will then begin to try to condense areas of the timeline between tags depending on the mode.
 A debug tag will denote a universal interaction.
 All states must be at the point where they were on the server when the debug tag was inserted.

+The timeline exists inside a virtual window inside the UI at the lowest level meaning it only responds to inputs in all the higher-level windows have failed to.

+UI
+--
+The UI contains :doc:`Widgets </design/widgets>` which are objects just like in the Timeline.
+Widgets contain a set of procedures expected in the UI.
+The UI should draw all the objects it contains, and send appropriate inputs to the objects.
+Individual objects should contain the logic to handle clicks, hovers, drags (not the queen-style), etc.  If no widget responds to the input, the UI should tell the input system it didn't know what to do.

 Renderer
 --------